 Using cliff-hangers in story endings.

-Using dress ups such as phrases and clauses
+Using dress ups such as strong verb, quality adjectives and more.

 Planning stories using the story sequence chart,

 Writing stories effortlessly and quickly under timed conditions,

 Using literacy devices to improve writing such as similes and metaphors, onomatopoeia, alliteration and personification,